 The other issue to consider regarding political children’s books is that of marketability.
 This consists of two parts:

-In children’s fiction, you have the additional element of your audience’s age to consider.
+In children’s fiction, you have the additional element of your audience’s age to consider (read more about identifying audience here).
 Sometimes, politics in children’s books plays well.
 Consider dystopian YA novels.
 All of those authoritarian governments have a political message, and most of those stories have something to say about ideas of human rights and individual freedom.
 Plus, the YA audience is going to be more aware of current events, and more receptive to themes that lend themselves to the dystopian genre.

 But a picture book about federal regulation shutting down a lemonade stand, bolstered by a discussion of big government?
 I just don’t know if a typical picture book reader (3-5 years old) would find that very relevant.
 You might be speaking to the adult reading the book, but that disenfranchises the core audience (the kid) and I doubt you’ll get very far.